nais/doc/README.md

 # NAIS

-{% hint style="success", title="Feedback and Contributing" %}
-**Provide feedback on the NAIS docs at the [survey](https://forms.office.com/Pages/ResponsePage.aspx?id=NGU2YsMeYkmIaZtVNSedC8kDM0IU6F5PulhQRnbQAtdUM0tONFhQQ0tVMkdMTjNOQUJHR1Y4NUEzUC4u)**

-See [CONTRIBUTING](https://github.com/nais/doc/blob/master/CONTRIBUTING.md) for instructions on filing/fixing issues and adding new content.

-Also, don't be afraid to use the **WAS THIS PAGE HELPFUL?** at the bottom of each page!
-{% endhint %}

 ## What is NAIS?

-NAIS is an open source application platform that aims to provide our developers with the best possible tools needed to develop and run their applications.
+NAIS is _NAV's Application Infrastructure Service_, an open source application platform that aims to provide our developers with the best possible tools needed to develop and run their applications.

 ## Getting started with NAIS